jingyangcarl/ARKitTutorial/Tutorial03_ARDrawing/README.md

 ## Solution Documentation:
 > ViewController.swift
 >
+>> **override func viewDidLoad():** This function is used to do intiialization after the view is loaded;
+>>
 >> **func renderer(_ renderer: SCNSceneRenderer, willRenderScene scene: SCNScene, atTime time: TimeInterval):** This function is used to tell the delegate that the renderer has cleared the viewport and is about to render to scene.
-In this case, if the button is pushed, spheres will be continuously placed at where the camera is, if the button is not pushed, a sphere (marker) will be placed at where the camera and then removed.
+In this case, if the button is pushed, spheres will be continuously placed at where the camera is, if the button is not pushed, a sphere (marker) will be placed at where the camera and then removed;
 >

 ## Solution Hierarchy: